-This will help Investors understand and assess the approach MPG takes to transactions between MPG and its related parties, including the McMullin Group.
+This will help Investors understand and assess the approach MPG takes to transactions between MPG and its related parties.

 All related party transactions have been approved by the Board of Directors of MPG and are undertaken on an arm's length basis under normal terms and conditions.
-All related party transactions are outlined on page 38 of the IM.
+All related party transactions are outlined on page 40 of the IM.